Jan 30, 2025

 Elon Musk, meanwhile, contributed nearly $200 million to Trump’s campaign through his America PAC, while using his social media platform, X, to amplify pro-Trump messaging and control the narrative.

 Conservatives have always denounced Biden as a puppet of shadowy elites, accusing him of capitulating to corporate donors or "the globalists" (who are actually just capitalists).
 Yet, those same critics have turned a blind eye to the corporate domination of Trump’s past and present administration, preferring instead to see him as a maverick hero.
-The reality is far less romantic: Trump’s policies, like Biden’s, serve the interests of the financial elites who have entrenched themselves in the halls of power for decades.
+The reality is far less romantic: Trump’s policies, like Biden’s, serve the interests of the financial elites who have entrenched themselves in the halls of power for decades- but this Republican administration is corporate capture on steroids.

 The conservative narrative of Trump as an anti-establishment figure who fights for the “forgotten man” collapses under scrutiny.
-His administration, like those before it, is shaped not by the will of the people but by the priorities of those with the deepest pockets.
+His policy directives aren't shaped by the will of the people but by the priorities of those with the deepest pockets.
 Remember Trump supported the ban on TikTok for years until TikTok donated money to him.

 The hard truth is that the question of “who’s really running the country” will have the same answer regardless of which party is in power until America unites to do something about it.